Counselling Confidentiality: An In-Depth Look

 Scope, Limits and Legal Stuff

 I’ll admit it: this article is a tome and will appeal most to counselling clients or prospective counselling clients with a thirst for information about confidentiality.
 In writing it, I felt torn: on the one hand, who reads long posts?
 On the other: should a belief about posts compromise putting information out there for those who seek it?
-In choosing the latter, I’m exercising the liberal use of subtitles, so if you have a confidentiality question, please scroll down and look for the burgundy subtitles!
+In choosing the latter, I’m exercising the liberal use of headings, so if you have a confidentiality question, please scroll down and look for the burgundy headings!

 My reference point will be the BC College of Social Workers’ Standards of Practice, the rules which I have agreed to follow, and are required of me as a Registered Clinical Social Worker (RCSW) as well as related British Columbia legislation, most notably the Privacy Act, the Child, Family and Community Service Act, the Personal Information Protection Act and the Adult Guardianship Act.